blog posts

 Redundancy of power supplies

 Hard drives are prone to malfunction because they have rotating magnetic plates.
 However, disks are not the only component that may fail in a system.
 The power supply may also fail.
-For this reason, it is recommended that plans be built with a dual power supply so that in case of failure of a power supply, the second power supply enters the circuit, and the system will continue to operate.
-It is also possible to detect errors related to the central processor on newer servers, and the motherboard can transfer computing and processing processes to the second central processor.
+For this reason, it is recommended that plans be built with a dual power supply so that in case of a power supply failure, the second power supply enters the circuit, and the system will continue to operate.

 If the power supply fails in one of the network’s most important equipment, such as the server, the server will stop moving first, and then the network will stop moving.
-In this case, if you have the best support contract, you will have to wait at least 4 hours for the new power supply to arrive, and the server will continue to operate again.
-Therefore, when designing networks, you should pay special attention to the principle of high accessibility.
+If you have the best support contract, you will have to wait at least 4 hours for the new power supply to arrive, and the server will continue to operate again.

 Fortunately, you can purchase the most network equipment with an optional second power supply.
 Dual power supplies work in a variety of ways, with the following three more popular: